UNFmontreal/Dcm2Bids/README.md

 It's possible to add a session with the key `-s`

-# Algorithm to parse DICOM directory
+# DICOM directories algorithm parser

 Every study is different and this step needs a little bit of work.

 The logic is in `studyparser.py` and parse different part of the metadata to filter the DICOM directories.

+It creates a batch file in YAML format to feed `dcm2niibatch`.

 # DICOM to NIfTI conversion